manzik/cmdbench/README.md

 pip uninstall git+https://github.com/manzik/cmdbench.git#egg=cmdbench && pip install git+https://github.com/manzik/cmdbench.git#egg=cmdbench
 ```
 # Quick Start
-For a more comprehensive demonstration on how to use the library, check the provided [ipython notebook](benchmark-usage.ipynb).
 ## Method 1: Simpler
 You can simply use the `benchmark_command` function to benchmark a command.
 Benchmarks the command `stress --cpu 10 --timeout 5` over 20 iterations.
 But prints only the first one from the benchmark results.